rhpandit11/Data-Theory/spark/spark_fundamental.md

 ---

+Lazy Evoluation: In spark it's a powerful concept that allows the optimization of data processing tasks by postponing the execution of transformations until an action is called.

+work: When we apply a transformations, spark records it but doesn't executes it immediately, meaning it builds dag of transformations and the execution occurs only when an action is triggered.

+Benefits:

+1. Optimization: Spark can optimize the entire computation plan by evaluating only the required transformations, skipping unnecessary work.
+2. Fault tolerance: Lazy evaluation allows Spark to recompute only the lost or incomplete data, ensuring fault tolerance.
+3. Performance: It enables pipelining of tasks, reducing the need to write intermediate results to disk.

+What if Mapreduce has lazy evoluation:

+1. On-demand processing 2.
+Resource Optimization 3.Pipeline Fusion 4.
+Reducing Redundant computations

+What if spark does not have lazy evoluation:

+Without lazy evaluation, Spark would need to execute transformations immediately, leading to unnecessary computations and increased memory usage.

+This could result in performance degradation, especially for complex data processing tasks involving multiple transformations.

+---

 Catalyst Optimizer: It is a robust query optimization framework, responsible for transforming and optimizing Logical and Physical query plans.

 How It Works: